TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Non-formulary: $68

-Tip: Using military pharmacies or home delivery saves significant money, especially for ongoing medications.
-A brand-name medication costing $38/month retail would cost $0 at an MTF or about $11.33/month through home delivery.
+Pro tip: Using military pharmacies or home delivery saves significant money, especially for ongoing medications.
+A brand-name medication that costs $38/month at a retail pharmacy would cost $0 at an MTF or about $11.33/month through home delivery.
+Over a year, that’s hundreds of dollars in savings for a single prescription.

-TRICARE limits your annual out-of-pocket expenses through catastrophic caps:
+TRICARE limits your annual out-of-pocket expenses through catastrophic caps, which is genuinely one of the best features of military healthcare:

 2025 catastrophic caps: